SaishJ/React-Native-Basics/Readme.md

 - Flexbox

+  - flex:

     > `flex` will define how your items are going to “fill” over the available space along your main axis.
 Space will be divided according to each element's flex property.

+  - flexDirection:
+    > `flexDirection` controls the direction in which the children of a node are laid out.
+    - column (default value) Align children from top to bottom.
+    - row Align children from left to right.
+    - column-reverse Align children from bottom to top.
+    - row-reverse Align children from right to left.